LUGGAGE TAG #1

 10. NOURISH THE LEATHER

-You will also need olive oil to dye vegetable tanned leather.
+You will also need olive oil to dye vegetable-tanned leather.

-1. MOISTEN VEGETABLE TANNED LEATHER
+1. MOISTEN THE VEGETABLE-TANNED LEATHER

-Wet the vegetable tanned leather with a sponge and a little water.
+Wet the vegetable-tanned leather with a sponge and a little water.

-2. STRIKE THE STAMPS ON THE LEATHER
+2. STRIKE THE MATORIES ON THE LEATHER

 Strike the letter and number stamps using the stamp guide and a mallet.

-3. STAIN THE LEATHER WITH OLIVE OIL
+3. DYE THE LEATHER WITH OLIVE OIL

 Apply at least 2 coats, trying to apply the same amount of oil everywhere.

-4. PROTECT LEATHER WITH SATIN SHENE
+4. PROTECT THE LEATHER WITH SATIN SHENE

 5. WORK THE SLICES WITH TOKONOLE